-All agencies Change Requests (CR) will be evaluated by HSA.
-For the cost of all Change Requests (CRs) unique to one or a group of agencies and for non-Core or non-HMIS standard programs, payment shall be made by the requesting agency(ies).
+All Clarity user agencies' requests to change Clarity system configuration will be evaluated by HSA.
+For the cost of all Change Requests unique to one or a group of agencies and for non-Core or non-HMIS standard programs, payment shall be made by the requesting agency(ies).